charliewolf/pynder/README.rst

   user.common_connections # friends in common
   user.common_interests # likes in common - returns a list of {'name':NAME, 'id':ID}
-  user.get_photos(width=WIDTH) # a list of photo URLS with either of these widths ["84","172","320","640"]
-	user.instagram_username # instagram username
-	user.instagram_photos # a list of instagram photos with these fields for each photo: 'image','link','thumbnail'
+  user.get_photos(width=WIDTH) # a list of photo URLS with either of these widths ["84","172","320","640"] user.instagram_username # instagram username user.instagram_photos # a list of instagram photos with these fields for each photo: 'image','link','thumbnail' user.schools() # a list of schools the user attended user.jobs() # a list of the user jobs. every job may have a 'title' and a 'company', and each of these objects have a 'name' field.

 You may run `user.like()` or `user.dislike()` on that user.